Clery Report/Annual Security and Fire Safety Report

 Reporting a Fire

-Students reporting a fire should contact the Department of Public Safety at 412.396.COPS (2677).
+In the event of a fire, students should pull the nearest fire alarm and evacuate the building.
+As soon as it is safe to do so, students should call Campus Police at 412.396.2677.
 If the fire event is no longer a danger, the Resident Director or the Resident Assistant should be contacted as soon as possible and the fire event reported to the Department of Public Safety.

 Fire Evacuation Procedures